bsamm/neo-network-docs/README.md

 # neo-network-docs

-A simple and human-readable way to load your network diagram into neo4j for visualization and analysis.
+A simple and human-readable way to load your network diagram or flowcharts into neo4j for visualization and analysis.

 ## Screenshot